co-zhou/Portfolio/README.md

 # About Me
 <img align="right" width="170" height="220" src="https://user-images.githubusercontent.com/95654612/148268886-b29e96f8-a525-4616-b808-6bfdf072a633.JPEG">
 My experience in computer engineering at University of California, Santa Barbara focused on integrated circuit design and using AI/Machine Learning to solve problems.
 I have over eight years experience in computer programming mainly in C++, Javascript, and Python.
 My ability to collaborate with others to complete a large project is seen through the published CK-12 textbooks and my Capstone project.
 These projects also taught me how to work remotely and how to create a product that ensures quality for the user.
-These projects had their own editors, APIs, and interfaces, so I was able to learn very quickly and produce results within the first month.
+These projects had their own editors, APIs, and interfaces, so I was able to learn very quickly and produce results within the first month.<br/><br/>
 I have a passion for using technology to make a positive impact on the world.
 Advancing technology is important to solve the biggest threats the world sees today.
-I also strive to ensure no corners get cut during the design process to ensure maximum quality and reliability.
+I also strive to ensure no corners get cut during the design process to ensure maximum quality and reliability.<br/><br/>
 If you have any job or research opportunites in hardware or sofware, contact me at coreyzh@gmail.com.

 # Math Interactives Internship, CK-12 Foundation